-These low-top tennis-inspired sneakers to go well with any gym outfit and casual clothes such as shorts and jeans.
+This low-top Nike tennis-inspired sneaker goes well with any gym outfit and casual clothes, such as shorts and jeans.
 Make sure to show off that ankle and not wear socks with it, or if you do have to, best keep the sock low and concealed.
 Match your shoes to your jacket or cap if your shoes are of a strong color to make your kicks stand out more.

 The Nike Court Royale Suede’s timeless classic look will draw the eye of any observer.
-The suede leather upper gives it that stylish retro feel while a herringbone tread pattern at the sole provides the shoe with durable traction.
+The suede leather upper gives it that stylish retro feel as well as a luxe vibe.
+The herringbone tread pattern at the sole provides the shoe with durable traction and a stable ride.

 Nike first started churning out its tennis line in the 1970s and signed up the fiery Romanian Grand Slam winner Ilie Nastase as its first tennis brand endorser in 1972.
 John McEnroe, Andre Agassi, and Pete Sampras soon after followed as endorsers of the brand.
 Each would have a tennis line specifically created for them, which would reflect their varied personalities that ranged from the irreverent to the stoic.

 Nike’s Court line flourished and continued to evolve—numbering in the dozens—thanks in part to its famous endorsers.
 The tennis silhouette also gained a following from non-tennis players who simply liked the minimalist court style.